Check out all the great stuff we've added to the store!

 Read the following frequently asked questions below, and if you have any lingering unanswered questions we are here to help!
 Give us a call or come by in person.
 If you are sure you are ready to get started with SCUBA diving, sign up for our Basic Open Water Course

-How long does it take to become a certified scuba diver?
+How long does it take to become a certified diver?

 *You will need a Washington State Park Discover Pass for each day.
 We recommend purchasing an annual pass if you do not already have one.